achamberland/gulp-winify/README.md

 ##How it works:

 The selectors in your CSS get minified.
-Each class and id are reduced to one unique UTF-8 character, which is added as a separate class to the original element in your HTML.
+Each class (and optionally, id) are reduced to one unique UTF-8 character, which is added as a separate class to the original element in your HTML.
 None of the original HTML is replaced, so there are no side effects.

 ### Example: